dougmalcolm/dougmalcolm.github.io/README.md

 The data to extract...

-[table of data label bolded, followed by description of data points]
+[table of data label bolded, followed by description of data points], include age started in here

 ### Python Web Scraper